 A Probability Lesson for Middle School Math

-I’ve been using the Remove One probability game nearly every year since I was introduced to it through a program called the Mathline Middle School Math Project, sponsored by PBS (back in 1997?).
-I was involved in the program through my graduate studies at Allentown College of Saint Francis DeSales (now DeSales University).
+I’ve been using the Remove One probability game nearly every year since I was introduced to it during my graduate studies.
+It was a lesson in a program called the Mathline Middle School Math Project, sponsored by PBS, back around 1997.

-Anyway, this year, my student teacher is teaching our probability lessons; so she is the one who taught this lesson.
+Anyway, this year my student teacher is teaching our 6th grade probability lessons; so she is the one who taught this lesson.

 1. Students use a piece of paper as their “game board” and number the paper from 12-2 (or 2-12).

-- They are told they can place one chip next to every number and then place the extras next to any number they want.
-Or, they can leave some numbers with no chips and put several on others.
+- They can place one marker next to every number and then place the additional 4 markers next to any number they want.
+This means they have some numbers with one marker and 4 with two markers.

-- Usually, they place the chips like those in the picture to the right.
+- Usually, the first time they play, they place the markers like those in the picture to the right.

-3. If students have a chip next to that sum, the students may remove ONE chip from their paper (thus the name of the game -Remove One).
+5. IF students have a marker next to that sum, they may remove ONE marker from their game board (thus the name of the game – Remove ONE).

 The “winner” is the student who removes all of the chips first.

-Students typically notice that the sums of 6, 7, and 8 are rolled the most often and that 2 and 12 are usually rolled the least often, so they arrange their chips differently.
+Students typically notice that the sums of 6, 7, and 8 were rolled the most often and that 2 and 12 were rolled the least often.
+So, they arrange their chips differently.
+(Sometimes 2 and 12 aren’t the least, but they usually are.)

 - “There’s a better chance of getting a seven.”